Authored by the expert who managed and guided the team behind the Italy Property Pack

 Sources: Casa Tuscany, Accounting Bolla

-5) Over 25% of Venice homes sold in 2024 were bought for short-term rentals, boosting its tourism draw
+5) Over 25% of homes sold in Venice in 2024 were bought for short-term rentals, highlighting its tourism appeal

 In 2024, over 25% of residential properties sold in Venice were snapped up as short-term rental investments.